Paul Leo: Life in USA

 After his arrival in New York, Paul Leo traveled to Pittsburgh, Pennsylvania, where he taught American Church History at Western Theological Seminary (now Pittsburgh Theological Seminary), a Presbyterian seminary.
 He earned enough to support his daughter and his future wife, whom he married in the summer of 1940 in a Presbyterian chapel in Caracas, Venezuela.
 On August 5, 1940, the family was able to establish residency in the United States.

 Until 1943, Leo taught Greek at Western Theological Seminary, when the Lutheran Church called him to Karnes City, Texas.
 After a year, the family relocated to two country congregations, Cave Creek and Crabapple, near Fredericksburg, Texas.
 In 1950, he was called to teach Greek and New Testament at Wartburg Theological Seminary in Dubuque, Iowa.
 He remained there until his death on February 10, 1958.

 Family

 Paul Leo was the youngest son of the Classical Philologist Friedrich Leo (1851-1914) and Cécile Leo née Hensel (1858-1928).
 Both parents came from families who were assimilated German Jews, having converted to Lutheranism in the early 19th century.
 After the death of their father, the family lived in reduced circumstances that were made worse by the Depression of the 1920s.

 Paul Leo had one sister: Erika Brecht (1887-1949), and one brother, the writer Ulrich Leo (de) (1890–1964).

-Besides his daughter, Anne Leo Ellis (born 1931, Children's author), Paul Leo had two children with his second wife, Eva Dittrich: Christopher Leo (born 1941, political scientist) and Monica Leo (born 1944, puppeteer).
+Besides his daughter, Anne Leo Ellis (1931–2023, Children's author), Paul Leo had two children with his second wife, Eva Dittrich: Christopher Leo (born 1941, political scientist) and Monica Leo (born 1944, puppeteer).

 For more relationships, refer to the Mendelssohn family.